bver/mz800emu-docker/README.md

 [Sharp MZ-800 Emulator](https://sourceforge.net/projects/mz800emu/)
 by [Michal Hučík](https://www.ordoz.com/sharp/) runs in a Docker container.

-This great emulator of the famous 8bit-era computer can run natively on Windows and Centos 7 -- please see [the project page](https://sourceforge.net/projects/mz800emu/) for details.
+This great emulator of the famous 8bit-era computer runs natively on Windows and Centos 7 -- please see [the project page](https://sourceforge.net/projects/mz800emu/) for details.

 Emulation containerization comes in handy for other host systems.